raihanarya/SimplePOS/README.md

 ## About The Project

 *This POS is personalized for a coffee shop; however any business with inventory also suitable for this system.
-Developed using PHP for local used only.*
+Developed using PHP for web-server purpose.*

 Project background:
 * Cheapest comerliazed POS system out there is $10 per month; $120 annually solely for record-keeping.